StephenGenusa/AI-Notes/Domain Adaption - A Comprehensive Guide to Specializing Large Language Models.md

 *   **Process:** The model undergoes additional pre-training, primarily or exclusively on the domain corpus.
 The specific techniques employed can range from straightforward continuation of the original pre-training objective to more specialized, domain-aware methods.
 *   **Output:** A **Domain-Adapted LLM**, which has internalized aspects of the target domain.
 *   **General Advantages of DAPT:**
-    *   ✔ Improved understanding and generation of domain-specific text.
+    *   ✔ Improved generation of domain-specific text.
     *   ✔ Better performance on downstream domain tasks due to more relevant internal representations.
     *   ✔ Capability to capture nuanced stylistic elements of the domain.
-    *   ✔ Knowledge becomes embedded in the model's parameters, enabling more inherent domain understanding without necessarily relying on external retrieval at inference time for foundational knowledge.
+    *   ✔ Knowledge becomes embedded in the model's parameters, enabling more inherent domain knowledge without necessarily relying on external retrieval at inference time for foundational knowledge.
 *   **General Disadvantages/Considerations for DAPT:**
     *   ✔ Requires a significant, high-quality domain corpus.
     *   ✔ Can be computationally intensive (though PEFT, see Section 5.1, helps manage this).